marquisdepolis/galen-evals/README.md

 2. Clean up the answer formatting [Done]
 3. Speed up GPT execution by parallelising the API calls
 4. Add checks against local files for specific models
-5. Create a "Best Answer" for the questions in case we want to measure the answers against that
+5. Create a "Best Answer" for the questions in case we want to measure the answers against that - (can also use this to DPO the models later as needed)
 6. Create a way to perturb the questions to see how well the LLMs react to new info coming in
 7. Create a way to provide a "knowledgebase" to see how good the LLMs are at asking for help from the right quarters